Carlos Salzedo: Death and legacy

 Salzedo died on 17 August 1961 in Waterville, Maine, at the age of 76, while adjudicating Metropolitan Opera regional auditions at Bates College.
-Lucile Lawrence inherited his music, papers, and correspondence.
+Lucile Lawrence inherited most of his music, papers, correspondence and property.

 Salzedo's performances, compositions, and arrangements brought prestige to harp technique and literature.
 He composed specifically for the harp, in a way that showed how specialized harp music is.
 He introduced new notations for indicating certain harp techniques, colors, and effects.
 His compositions made the harp into a virtuoso instrument.
 He influenced many composers with his new ideas for the harp's sounds through his work with the International Composers' Guild.
-Stravinsky used muffled harp chords and notes plucked near the sounding-board in Symphony of Psalms.
-Schoenberg used flat-handed chords in his Variations for Orchestra (1929) Bartók also used the flat-handed chords in Music for String Instruments, Percussion, and Celestia (1936) as well as chromatic octaves.
+Stravinsky used muffled harp chords and notes plucked near the sounding-board in his Symphony of Psalms.
+Schoenberg used flat-handed chords in his Variations for Orchestra (1929).
+Bartók also used them along with chromatic octaves in Music for Strings, Percussion and Celesta (1936).
 Benjamin Britten's The Young Person's Guide to the Orchestra used all of Salzedo's published harp techniques.
-Other works to include Salzedo's techniques are Variations for Orchestra by Elliott Carter and Concerto for Harp by Alberto Ginastera.
-Prokofiev, Milhaud, Anton Webern, Hindemith, and Ernst Krenek all wrote for the harp in ways that used Salzedo's techniques.
+Other works to include Salzedo's techniques are Variations for Orchestra by Elliott Carter and Alberto Ginastera's Harp Concerto.
+Sergei Prokofiev, Darius Milhaud, Anton Webern, Paul Hindemith, and Ernst Krenek all wrote for the harp in ways that used Salzedo's techniques.
 Most composers explained the techniques in the music rather than using Salzedo's notation, because no single source compiled the effects and their notations.
 Specialized harp symbols were not common until 1960.
 Luciano Berio, Jose Serebier, Richard Felciano, and Robert Capanna used special symbols for harp techniques, with some similar or identical to Salzedo's.

 Salzedo's students numbered in the hundreds.
 Many continue to perform in symphony orchestras including the Philadelphia, Milwaukee, New Jersey and other symphony orchestras, and formerly occupied the Principal chairs in a great many American orchestras, as well as teaching positions at conservatories and universities.
-A brief list of some of the most notable students of Salzedo includes Florence Wightman, Casper Reardon, Lucile Lawrence, Sylvia Meyer, Edna Phillips, Alice Chalifoux, Lynne Wainwright Palmer, Reinhardt Elster, Marjorie Tyre, Edward Druzinsky, Beatrice Schroeder Rose, Marilyn Costello Dannenbaum, Judy Loman and Heidi Lehwalder.
+A brief list of some of the most notable students of Salzedo includes Florence Wightman, Casper Reardon, Lucile Lawrence, Sylvia Meyer, Edna Phillips, Alice Chalifoux, Lynne Wainwright Palmer, Reinhardt Elster, Marjorie Tyre, Edward Druzinsky, Beatrice Schroeder Rose, Marilyn Costello, Margarita Montanaro, Judy Loman, and Heidi Lehwalder.

-Salzedo worked with Lyon & Healy in Chicago to produce a Salzedo model harp.
+Salzedo took a great interest in harp design, and worked with Lyon & Healy in Chicago to produce Salzedo model harps.
 These harps had an extra 1/8 inch spacing between notes in the middle register to reduce buzzing.
-Forty Salzedo harps were made from 1931–1954.
-New "Salzedo" harps were in production in 2018.
+Forty Salzedo harps were made from 1931 to 1954.
+New "Salzedo" harps had started production again sometime in the early 1980s and were in production in 2023.